 Form 15H for PF withdrawal has to be filled when you withdraw offline.
-Purpose of form 15H is to request EPFO not to deduct TDS if withdrawing EPF before 5 years of contribution to EPF as EPF withdrawal before 5 years is taxable.
-But most of employers insist that one submit Form 15H for any EPF withdrawal.
+Purpose of form 15H is to request EPFO not to deduct TDS.
+Such TDS is applicable only if one is withdrawing EPF before completion of 5 years of service and/or amount withdrawn is greater than Rs.
+50,000.

 Provident fund withdrawal before five years of completion of service will attract TDS effective June 1 2015.

 - TDS on EPF will be applicable if withdrawal is more than Rs 50,000.
 This is applicable from June 2016.
 Earlier this limit was Rs 30,000.

 - TDS will be deducted at 10% provided PAN is submitted.
 Otherwise, TDS is deducted at the rate of 34.608% if PAN is not submitted.

 - If you withdraw offline you can submit form 15G/15H to prevent TDS being applied.